FACTBOX-Grenfell Tower - the London tower block that went up in flames

-LONDON, June 14 Fire engulfed a high-rise block of apartments in central London on Wednesday, killing at least six people and injuring 74.
+LONDON, June 14 (Reuters) - Fire engulfed a high-rise block of apartments in central London on Wednesday, killing at least six people and injuring 74.
 Some residents asleep inside were trapped in the inferno.

 The causes of the fire, one of the biggest in London in memory, were not immediately known.